Real Estate Trust vs LLC (What’s The Difference?)

 As you can see, there are a few key differences between a trust and an LLC when it comes to real estate investing.

 Both have their benefits and disadvantages.
-It is important to consult with an attorney who can help you make the best decision for your situation.
+Therefore, we recommend consulting with an attorney who can help you make the best decision for your situation.

 Trust in Real Estate